Locations:

 While being hoarse may not seem like a big deal, there’s the small possibility of lingering damage to your vocal cords and larynx in much the same way that other COVID-19 symptoms can cause lingering damage to other parts of your body.

-Laryngologist Paul C. Bryson, MD, tells us what to know about the connection between laryngitis and COVID-19 and why these particular symptoms deserve your attention.
+Laryngologist Paul Bryson, MD, explains the connection between laryngitis and COVID-19 and why these particular symptoms deserve your attention.

 What causes a hoarse voice with COVID-19?

-COVID-19 patients have reported over the last several years their voices going hoarse as the SARS-CoV-2 virus takes its course, making laryngitis and COVID-19 a combined growing concern.
+Over the last several years, people with COVID-19 have reported their voices going hoarse as the SARS-CoV-2 virus takes its course, making laryngitis and COVID-19 a combined growing concern.

 A 2021 study of patients in Lombardy, a region of Northern Italy that experienced the first outbreak of COVID-19 in Europe, showed that hoarseness was a highly prevalent and long-lasting symptom that lingered for more than two weeks in nearly half of the patients studied.